mdcanocreates/imbot/STREAMLIT_README.md

 streamlit run sam_refine_ui.py
 ```

+The app will:
+- **Automatically download** the cell images from Dropbox if `img_model/` doesn't exist
-The app will open in your browser at `http://localhost:8501`
+- Open in your browser at `http://localhost:8501`

+No manual download needed!
+The dataset will be fetched automatically on first run.

 ## Features